Grow Leader Course

 Costs

-• Practical land management sessions at Grow Wilder, where you will gain experience in conservation and horticulture skills
+• Practical land management sessions at Grow Wilder provide experience in conservation and horticulture skills.

-• Opportunity to meet and learn from 8 different tutors, with the potential to have 1-2-1 coaching sessions during or after the course (not included in course fees)
+• Learning from 8 different tutors, with the potential to have additional 1-2-1 coaching sessions during or after the course (not included in course fees).

-There is a pay-it-forward option (+20%), two discounted spaces (-30%) per course for participants who can demonstrate that they are living on a low income (under £15,000 pa) payslip, student loan statement or proof of receiving benefits can be used as verification.
+Two discounted spaces (-25%) per course for participants who can demonstrate that they are living on a low income (under £15,000 pa) payslip, student loan statement or proof of receiving benefits can be used as verification.

 There is a pay by instalments option- direct debit